-I meet and talk to Alzheimer's caregivers all the time.
-It is not unusual for them to tell me that as time goes on, and as Alzheimer's worsens, one by one their family and friends fade away.
+It is not unusual for caregivers to tell me that as time goes on, and as Alzheimer's worsens, one by one their family and friends fade away.

 Alzheimer's Reading Room